-Data Element Name Data Element Definition 700 FSCS ID and SEQ (Automatic Display) This is the identification code assigned by WebPLUS.
+700 Data Element Name FSCS ID and SEQ (Automatic Display) Data Element Definition This is the identification code assigned by PLS Web Portal.
 Outlets are assigned the same FSCS ID as the administrative entity to which they belong, with a unique three-digit suffix added to distinguish each outlet.
+700a Structure Status This is the Structure Change Code to record actions such as adding, deleting, or merging.
 701 LIB ID (Optional) This is the state-assigned identification code for the outlet.
 702 Name This is the legal name of the outlet.
 Note: Provide the legal name of the outlet.
 Do not use acronyms.
-Do not abbreviate the name unless it exceeds the WebPLUS field length of 60 characters.
+Do not abbreviate the name unless it exceeds the PLS Web Portal field length of 60 characters.
 Avoid abbreviations at the beginning of the name and do not punctuate abbreviations.
-(See Standard Abbreviations for WebPLUS in Appendix G.) 703 Street Address This is the complete street address of the outlet.
+(See Standard Abbreviations for PLS Web Portal in Appendix G.) 702a Name Status This is the Name Change Code to identify whether the change is an official name change.
+703 Street Address This is the complete street address of the outlet.
 Note: Do not report a post office box or general delivery.
 For a bookmobile that operates from an administrative entity, branch, or central library, report the address of the administrative entity, branch or central library from which it operates.
 For a bookmobile that is itself the administrative entity, report the address where the bookmobile is parked at night.
+703a Address Status This is the Address Change Code to identify whether the address change is an actual location change.
 704 City This is the city or town in which the outlet is located.
 705 ZIP Code This is the standard five-digit postal ZIP code for the street address of the outlet.
 707 County of the Outlet This is the county in which the outlet is physically located.
 708 Phone This is the telephone number of the outlet, including area code.
 Note: Report telephone number without spacing or punctuation.
 If the outlet has no phone, enter "-3" (for Not Applicable).
 709 Outlet Type Code An outlet is a unit of an administrative entity that provides direct public library service.
 Select one of the following: BM-Books-by-Mail Only.
 A direct mail order service which provides books and other library materials.
 Books-by-mail typically serves rural residents, the disabled, the homebound, and others without access to another type of public library outlet.
 Requests for materials are usually received by mail and by telephone only.
 Only books-by-mail services that are housed separately from any other type of direct public service outlet (that is, central library, branches, or bookmobiles) should be coded here.
 BR-Branch Library.
 A branch library is an auxiliary unit of an administrative entity which has at least all of the following:

-- 1. Separate quarters; - 2.
-An organized collection of library materials; - 3.
+1. Separate quarters;

+- 2. An organized collection of library materials; - 3.
 Paid staff; and - 4.
 Regularly scheduled hours for being open to the public.